RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ```

 #### Querying Repositories for Binary RPMs

-Although container images provide a list of repositories from which the packages in the image are sourced, vendors may also
+Although container images provide a list of repositories from which the
+packages in the image are sourced, vendors may also be interested in
-be interested in determining the repository that provided a specific binary RPM.
-This can be done using the dnf database, but
+determining the repository that provided a specific binary RPM.
+It is possible
+for multiple repositories to contain the same binary RPMs - this command lets
+you query the system to determine which repository was used at install time.
-dnf is not always shipped with container images.
+Note that `dnf` is not always shipped with container images.

 ```
 # Example return of repository query
 $ dnf repoquery --qf "%{repoid}" libgcc-11.3.1-4.3.el9.x86_64